A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Extensions

-Consider a binary treatment $D_{it}\in\{0,1\}$ and potential outcomes $Y_{it}(0)$ and $Y_{it}(1)$ if individual $i$ is non-treated or treated at period $t$ respectively.
-Suppose a researcher wants to learn about the treatment effect $Y_{it}(1)-Y_{it}(0)$, but she only observes $Y_{it}(D_{it})$ which is the fundamental problem of causal inference.
-Under a version of parallel trends holding within each unobserved group $g_i\in\{1\ldots,N\}$, one strategy is to use untreated periods to estimate the group memberships under possibly heterogeneous treatment effects by applying directly step 2 to differenced outcomes.
-Because $D_{it}=0$ for this subsample, heterogeneous treatment effects do not perturbate the estimation of the latent group structure.
-With a sufficiently large number of pre-treatment outcomes, one consistently estimate the groups and can build counterfactual in post-treatment periods to identify a menu of average treatment effect.
+Consider a binary treatment $D_{it}\in\{0,1\}$ and potential outcomes $Y_{it}(0)$ and $Y_{it}(1)$ if individual $i$ is non-treated or treated at period $t$, respectively.
+Suppose a researcher wants to learn about the treatment effect $Y_{it}(1)-Y_{it}(0)$, but they only observe $Y_{it}(D_{it})$ which is the fundamental problem of causal inference.
+Under a version of parallel trends holding within each unobserved group $g_i\in\{1,\ldots,N\}$, one strategy is to use untreated periods to estimate group memberships under possibly heterogeneous treatment effects by applying Step 2 to time-differenced outcomes.
+Since $D_{it}=0$ for this subsample, heterogeneous treatment effects do not perturbate the estimation of the latent group structure.
+With a sufficiently large number of pre-treatment outcomes, one can consistently estimate the group memberships and build counterfactuals in post-treatment periods to identify a menu of average treatment effects.
 The theoretical analysis of this procedure generalizing \cite{XDH_DCM_2021} and a large-scale application is work in progress.